-We provide U.S. income taxes on the earnings of non-U.S. subsidiaries unless the subsidiaries' earnings are considered indefinitely reinvested outside the U.S. At July 31, 2010, there were no cumulative amount of earnings upon which U.S. income taxes have not been provided and no unrecognized deferred tax liability.
+We provide U.S. federal income taxes on the earnings of foreign subsidiaries unless the subsidiaries' earnings are intended to be indefinitely reinvested in our international operations.
+To the extent that foreign earnings previously treated as indefinitely reinvested are repatriated, the related U.S. tax liability may, subject to certain limitations, be reduced by any foreign income taxes paid on these earnings.
+At July 31, 2011, the cumulative amount of earnings upon which U.S. income taxes had not been provided was approximately \$30 million.
+The unrecognized deferred tax liability for these earnings was approximately \$8 million.